 Is There a Cost to Transparency?

-This is the first paper that directly tests the cost of transparency.
-More precisely, we examine whether a willingness to offer transparency to investors is beneficial or costly in terms of hedge fund returns.
-We measure a fund’s willingness to offer transparency by whether it accepts managed accounts, which are directly controlled by investors.
-Overall, we find no evidence that a willingness to offer private transparency harms fund returns.
-In addition, there is no support for concerns that managers offering transparency suffer from selection bias.
+Conducting the first direct tests for the cost of private transparency, the authors examined whether a willingness to offer transparency to investors is beneficial or costly in terms of hedge fund returns.
+Transparency is implicit when a fund accepts managed accounts because such accounts are directly controlled by investors.
+Overall, the authors found no evidence that transparency harms fund returns.
+They also found no support for concerns that managers offering transparency suffer from selection bias.

 Keywords: Alternative Investments, Best Practices, Regulatory Issues, Strategy Categories, Portfolio Management, Alternative Investment Portfolio Management Strategies, Hedge Funds